Gloria Swanson (1967)

 Harold J. Kennedy authored and directed the play Reprise and also co-starred with Gloria Swanson.
 This was the second consecutive season that Kennedy wrote the opening night play and co-starred as well.
 The prior season, the play was Goodbye Ghost with June Allyson.

 A letter dated July 9, 1967 to Whitfield Connor, written by someone on behalf of Gloria Swanson, concerned the accommodations for her stay in Denver while performing Reprise at Elitch Theatre.
+Among other things, the letter included the following comments:

 I am sure Miss Swanson has talked to you regarding what kind of accommodations she will want – the most important item of course is a kitchen.
 Will you please arrange to have bottled water delivered for her use during the one week – what we have here in Chicago comes in two-quart decanters which are very convenient.
 Probably two cases, or 12 decanters, will be enough for the week.